gteza/finite-temperature-criticality-dwave/README.md

 ## Contents

 - `code/`: Python functions used to analyse the data and reproduce the manuscript plots.
-- `data/`: CSV and PICKLE files containing the processed data used for the manuscript plots.
+- `data/`: CSV files containing the processed data used for the manuscript plots.

 ## Data